Magellium/magosm_db/README.md

 # magOSM database

+Source code used for [magOSM](https://github.com/Magellium/magOSM) database:

+* Osm2pgsql database daily updated with Osmosis
+* PostgreSQL materialized views for each magOSM thematic
+* PostgreSQL triggers/functions/tables to detect/analyse/store OSM data changes on Osm2pgsql updates

+A config file lets you choose your country, OSM data provider and so on.

 ## Get source code and adapt configuration

 * clone this repo (it will be mounted later as a `source` docker volume)